Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 # Adding an optimization parameter
 The CryptographicEstimators framework allows to add arbitrary optimizations parameters that can be chosen (but also restricted) freely.
-The framework normally chooses them in such a way, that the runtime of the algorithm is minimized.
+The framework automatically chooses them within the defined ranges and under the given restrictions such that the runtime of the algorithm is minimized.

-Right now our `DUMMYAlgorithm1` represents a simple bruteforce algorithm, enumerating the whole search space, e.g. `2**n` elements.
-We now want to extend this algorithm to perform like a Meet-in-the-Middle (MITM) approach.
+*__<Andre: Would it maybe be better to add a new algorithm?
+Also showing how to rename the algorithms accordingly?>__* Right now our `DUMMYAlgorithm1` represents a simple bruteforce algorithm, enumerating the whole search space, e.g. `2**n` elements.
+We now want to extend this algorithm to perform a Meet-in-the-Middle (MITM) approach.
 Therefore, we introduce an optimization parameter `h`, which represents the number of elements to precompute for the MITM approach.
 If `h=10`, we precompute `2**10` elements and save them in a lookup table.
 The algorithm can later look them up, without recomputing them, hence the runtime is reduced to `max(2**{n-h}, 2**{h}) = 2**{90}` for our example (`n=100, h=10`).

-A well-known example for such an MITM algorithm is the [Baby-Step Giant Step](https://en.wikipedia.org/wiki/Baby-step_giant-step) algorithm for solving the [discrete logarithm problem](https://en.wikipedia.org/wiki/Discrete_logarithm).
+A well-known example for such a MITM algorithm is the [Baby-Step Giant Step](https://en.wikipedia.org/wiki/Baby-step_giant-step) algorithm for solving the [discrete logarithm problem](https://en.wikipedia.org/wiki/Discrete_logarithm).

 To add the parameter we need to inform our `DUMMYAlgorithm1` class about it, for this add the following functions